SMARTNET™ ENERGY INFRASTRUCTURE

 SEED DEVELOPMENT FUNDING

 Our Foundation is an SME, looking to collaborate with academics and industry specialists.
-We are too small to lead a bid administratively, or make biblical sized applications, but are able to provide IP protection, conceptual project steerage, planning expertise and information dissemination as part of a consortium to support UK or Horizon Europe Cluster 5 proposals.
+We are too small to lead a bid administratively, or make biblical sized applications, but are able to secure and provide IP protection, conceptual project steerage, planning expertise and information dissemination as part of a consortium to support UK or Horizon Europe Cluster 5 or other similarly aligned proposals.

 HENRIETTA - thinks she may have something to chirp about.
 She thinks she may have cracked the 'chicken and egg' conundrum stopping more people enjoying zero emission transport.